JaimeStill/distributed-design/notes.md

 **Saga**

-Sagas will typically be defined in services that either:
+Sagas will typically be defined in services for entities that either:

 1. Do not provide a direct interface to the entity and need to react to internal system changes affecting the entity
 2. Interface with a contract to an external service